hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/prestashop/_doc/overwiev.md

 ## Example Usage

-The example code snippet demonstrates how to use the `Product` class within the `PrestaShop` module to access product data.
+The example code snippet demonStartes how to use the `Product` class within the `PrestaShop` module to access product data.

 ```python
 from PrestaShop.product import Product